Certain permanent life insurance policies offer lifelong coverage and also bundle as an investment tool.

 What is cash surrender value?

-The insurer uses the following formula to determine how much money it owes you at the time of cancellation:
+Your insurance company uses the following formula to determine how much money it owes you at the time of cancellation:

 The cash surrender value = the cash value minus the surrender fee.

-In the first few years, surrender fees can be as high as 35% of the cash value.
+In the first few years, cash surrender fees can be as high as 35% of the cash value.
 After ten or 15 years, the surrender charge often whittles down to just 1% or is not applied at all.

 It's important to note that the cash surrender value is taxable.
-However, you won't be taxed on the entire surrender value.
+However, you won't be taxed on the entire cash surrender value.
 Instead, you will get a tax bill only for the amount that exceeds the policy basis, which represents interest or investment gains like dividends or capital gains.
 The policy basis is the part you've paid in life insurance premiums.

 What Types of Life Insurance Have Cash Value?

 Life insurance products are either term or permanent.
 A term life insurance policy lasts for a specific term or until a specific age.
-The insurer pays out only if the life insured or company insured passes on during the policy term.
+The insurance company pays out only if the life insured or company insured passes on during the policy term.
 Term life insurance plans do not build cash value.

 Whole life insurance